 A lot of time and effort goes into creating a moon phase watch.
-They are made using yellow or white gold, diamonds, gems, sapphire crystals, and intricate, high-quality parts for their inner workings.
-Because it takes time and materials to make a moonphase watch the price range of these watches are very expensive.
+They use yellow or white gold, diamonds, gems, sapphire crystals, and intricate, high-quality parts for their inner workings.
+Because it takes time and materials to make a moon phase watch, the price range of these watches is costly.

 What is a moon phase watch?